Valloric/picture-commander/README.md

 Then go to <http://localhost:8080/gallery> for the admin view and to
 <http://localhost:8080/viewer> for the viewer page.

-Tested with latest Chrome, Firefox and Safari.
+Tested with latest Chrome, Firefox and Safari across desktop, Nexus 5/7/9 and iPad.
+For the love of god, don't expose this server to the Internet.

 This code is provided on a "works for me" basis and an Apache v2 license.

-For the love of god, don't expose this server to the Internet.